cd ../blog

 Setting Recommendation Priority

-SSO / SCIM Enforce SSO; use SCIM for automated provisioning and deprovisioning Critical
+SSO / SCIM Enforce SSO and use SCIM for automated provisioning and deprovisioning Critical

 Allowed email domains Restrict to corporate domain(s) only Critical

-Owners 3–5 for most orgs; scale with tenant size, minimize where possible Important
+Owners 3–5 for most orgs, scaling with tenant size and minimizing where possible Important

 Best PracticeSSO and domain enforcement are your baseline

-SSO with SCIM provisioning is the non-negotiable starting point.
-It ensures users are tied to your identity provider, deprovisioning is automatic when someone leaves, and you have a single place to enforce authentication policy.
-Restrict allowed email domains to your corporate domain only.
+SSO with SCIM ties users to your IdP, automates deprovisioning when someone leaves, and centralizes authentication policy.
+Restrict allowed email domains to corporate domains only.

 Calibrate ThisOwner and admin counts should be justified, not assumed

-RBAC BetaUse RBAC groups to scope access based on connector exposure
+RBAC BetaUse RBAC to segment connector and feature access

 2. Data and Privacy